Links on Android Authority may earn us a commission. Learn more.

 The Garmin Venu 2 Plus is the best sleep tracker from Garmin

-If you’re deep in the Garmin ecosystem, you’ll want to pick up a Garmin Venu 2 Plus for sleep tracking.
-Like the Venu 2, it offers Garmin’s sleep score feature, powered by Firstbeat.
-Garmin’s sleep score, coupled with the company’s Body Battery feature, allows you to dig into your energy levels and determine how well-rested you actually are each morning.
+In the meantime, the Venu 2 Plus is a great watch offering Garmin’s Sleep Score feature, powered by Firstbeat.
+Sleep Score, coupled with the company’s Body Battery feature, allows you to dig into your energy levels and determine how well-rested you actually are each morning.
 This can be especially helpful for athletes who need to decide what type of training to plan for the day.
-Body Battery remains one of our favorite Garmin features, and has proved itself useful throughout Garmin reviews.
-We’ve consistently found the values match up with our perceived energy and help guide healthy workout choices.

 What makes it stand out

-- It makes Garmin accessible: Unlike Garmin’s Fenix 7 or Instinct 2 lineups, the Venu 2 Plus is an approachable, well-rounded device that won’t overload users with too many niche features.
+- It makes Garmin accessible: Unlike Garmin’s Fenix 7 or Instinct lineups, the Venu 2 Plus is an approachable, well-rounded device that won’t overload users with too many niche features.

 - Great all day as well: This device isn’t just a good bedmate, it’s also a well-rounded smartwatch and a very accurate fitness tracker.
+We consider it the best Garmin sleep tracker because of its overall value.

-The Whoop 4.0 is the best wearable sleep tracker without a screen
+The WHOOP 4.0 is the best wearable sleep tracker without a screen

-The Whoop 4.0 offers a unique tracking experience and very accurate sleep data.
-For starters, the device focuses on users’ all-day heart rate measurements, organizing the results into a breakdown of strain and recovery.
-The device also features no screen whatsoever, so viewing data takes place entirely in the tracker’s companion app.
 During our review, we found these unconventional aspects of the device refreshing.
 The screen-free experience means checking in on your data when it’s convenient, rather than obsessing over constant metric readouts and notifications.
-The 24/7 heart rate tracking and focus on strain versus recovery emphasizes overall wellness and turns fitness tracking into a relatively passive experience.
+The 24/7 heart rate tracking and focus on strain versus recovery emphasize overall wellness and turn fitness tracking into a relatively passive experience.
 More importantly, we found the heart rate data to be accurate and reliable.

-Overnight, the Whoop 4.0 really shines.
+Overnight, the WHOOP 4.0 really shines.
 The nylon band and tracker are very comfortable for sleeping and the multi-day battery life makes it easy to keep the tracker ready for use.
-You can even charge the Whoop 4.0 while it’s on your wrist so you never miss a beat.
+You can even charge the WHOOP 4.0 while it’s on your wrist so you never miss a beat.
 Compared to the previous model, the 4.0 adds SpO2 tracking, as well as a temperature sensor, for even more accurate sleep tracking.
 During our review, the device nailed sleep and wake times and recorded sleep stages consistent with other reliable sleep trackers.

-Unfortunately, the Whoop 4.0 is not a cheap device.
-While the tracker itself is considered “free” with a Whoop membership, the subscription fee is $30 per month and a 12-month membership is required to start.
+Unfortunately, the WHOOP 4.0 is not a cheap device.
+While the tracker itself is considered “free” with a WHOOP membership, the subscription fee is $30 per month and a 12-month membership is required to start.
 This is not our favorite payment structure for wearables.
-However, if that monthly commitment doesn’t phase you, the Whoop 4.0 is an excellent no-frills tracker with the potential to help users make positive changes to improve their sleep.
+However, if that monthly commitment doesn’t phase you, the WHOOP 4.0 is an excellent no-frills tracker with the potential to help users make positive changes to improve their sleep.

 What makes it stand out

-- A stylish accessory by day or night: The Whoop 4.0 is not only very comfortable, but it’s also a fashionable tracker users can personalize with tons of strap options.
+- A stylish accessory by day or night: The WHOOP 4.0 is not only very comfortable, but it’s also a fashionable tracker users can personalize with tons of strap options.

-- Distraction-free: Without a bright screen or disruptive notifications, the Whoop strap won’t keep you up when it’s time to wind down.
+- Distraction-free: Without a bright screen or disruptive notifications, the WHOOP strap won’t keep you up when it’s time to wind down.
 Instead, you can look at your data at your convenience.

 The Withings Sleep is the best nonwearable sleep tracker

-If you want a specialized sleep tracking device that you don’t have to put on your wrist or finger, look no further than Withings Sleep (formerly Nokia Sleep).
+If you want a specialized sleep-tracking device that you don’t have to put on your wrist or finger, look no further than Withings Sleep (formerly Nokia Sleep).
 This smart pad can be placed under your mattress to track your sleeping patterns without sacrificing comfort.
 While you must be specific when setting it up the first time, you only have to do so once.
 After you install the mat you don’t have to touch it again.
 It’s also quite thin, so don’t worry about feeling anything below you while you sleep.

 However, one of the best things about Withings Sleep is that it’s a smart home gadget.
-It’s compatible with Alexa and other smart home products, allowing you to set up routines that foster a healthy sleep environment.
+It’s compatible with Amazon Alexa and other smart home products, allowing you to set up routines that foster a healthy sleep environment.
 These include scheduling bedtime indicators such as turning the lights off or adjusting the thermostat when you go to bed.

 Between the one-time setup and the automatically generated “sleep diary” for sharing data with your doctor, the Withings Sleep is the best no-fuss sleep tracker.
 For shoppers who want to track sleep but don’t want to fiddle with a wearable, this is the best buy on our list.